estefan3112/MAME-Realistic-Bezel-Artwork/README.md

 # W.I.P. - so stay tuned :)

+First round of layfile update to v0.225 is completed!
+Some more complicated layfiles need further work.

 This is work in progress, more artwork to arrive.
 It takes very long because I am doing a lot of testing before I am satisfied with the results.
-Same applies to the new layout format - I am testing every single file prior to publishing it.

 ALL WORK DONE HERE IS LICENSED UNDER GPL FOR FURTHER FREE USE.